gotonode/compress/docs/WEEK6.md

 #### Progress

-I took the hints & tips from the peer review that I got into consideration and implemented some of them.
+I took the hints & tips from the peer review that I got into consideration and implemented some of them, like the descriptions on the algorithms on the main `README.md`-file.

 Project is almost complete, save for LZW compression performance improvements.
+Documentation and performance testing are done.

 #### What I learned this week